faraz525/eCommerceFruit/APIDOC.md

 **Error Handling:**
 Error 500 if the server cannot load up the request.

-## Get a the individual product information requested by user.
+## Get a the individual listing information for users
 **Request Format:** /shopping/product/:product

 **Request Type:** GET

 **Returned Data Format**: JSON

-**Description:** Returns the specific information back about of the product
+**Description:** Returns the specific information about the listing of the product including who is selling the item at what price and with how much quantity.

 **Example Request:** /shopping/product/3